ank1traj/jira-wizard/README.md

 1. Access the Jira Wizard application in your web browser at `http://localhost:8000`.
 2. Login with Jira domain, email and API key.
-3. Click on the "Upload CSV" or "Upload JSON" button to select the file containing the Jira issue data.
+3. Click on the "Upload File" button to select the file containing the Jira issue data.
 4. Click the "Upload File" button to initiate the bulk creation process in Jira.
 5. Once the process is complete, you can view the newly created issues in your Jira instance.